gikonekos/Space-Panicco-Archive/README.md

 ### Additional Stage Files

-An additional set of stage data (**VMAP033.DAT–VMAP064.DAT**) was assembled using the browser-based **VMAP editor**.
+AnUsing the browser-based **VMAP Editor**, an additional stage data set (**VMAP033.DAT–VMAP064.DAT**) was assembled.
-Some stages were also verified in an emulator and manually adjusted after testing.
+All stages were also verified in an emulator, and some stages were manually corrected afterward in a text editor to fix issues found during testing.

 - [VMAP Editor](https://gikonekos.github.io/Space-Panicco-Archive/tools/map-editor/)
 - [Guide](docs/tools/map-editor/README.md)